BoevaLab/CanSig/docs/index.rst

 .. code-block:: bash

    $ python -m cansig.run.pipeline data/pipeline-tutorial/data.hdf5
-                                   --batch batch_id
+                                   --batch batch
-                                   --gene-sets data/pipeline-tutorial/pathways.gmt \
+                                   --gene-sets MSigDB_Hallmark_2020 \
-                                   --dimensions 4 6 --model-runs 2 \
+                                   --dimensions 4 6 --model-runs 1 \
-                                   --clusters 2 3 5  --cluster-runs 2 \
+                                   --clusters 2 3 5  --cluster-runs 1 \
                                    --output tutorial-output

 This command launched the training of several models, used for data integration (batch correction and dimension reduction).
-We marked that the batch column in the dataset is named ``batch_id`` and we will reduce the dimension either to 4 or 6 (``--dimensions 4 6``).
+We marked that the batch column in the dataset is named ``batch`` and we will reduce the dimension either to 4 or 6 (``--dimensions 4 6``).
-For each of these dimensionalities, we run two independent runs – with different random seeds – (``--model-runs 2``), what results in 4 models in total.
+For each of these dimensionalities, we do a single run (``--model-runs 1``).
+Increasing this number will train more models, differing in random seeds.

 .. note::